24 Things to Never Say to Someone With Coronavirus

 "At least you are losing weight!
 You look great"

 Commenting on an individual's weight is rarely a healthy practice, but especially when it is the result of a health condition.
 Weight loss and gain is a common side effect of many illnesses and medication, and bringing attention to it isn't going to flatter anyone—it will just remind them of their suffering.
 If you want to pay them a compliment, rephrase it in a way that really makes them feel good.
 "Say something like, 'It is wonderful that you look so great.
 Having the mental strength that you do really shines through," suggests Dr. Bhattacharya.

 "Everything happens for a reason"

 As human beings, we want to be able to make sense out of everything.
 We often try and remind people that their suffering might have a greater purpose or that it is occurring to teach them a lesson that will make them a better person.
 However, in the midst of their suffering, most people don't want or need to be reminded of this.
 It can also be misinterpreted to mean that they were "meant" to get sick, or even that they deserved it.
-So save your well-intentioned wisdom for yourself!

-You are only trying to help, but keep in mind that many chronic illnesses don't have a one-size-fits-all cure.
-While your mother's, friend's, cousin's husband could have been diagnosed with the same ailment as the person you are speaking with, it's very possibly their symptoms weren't the same, they were on completely different medications before their diagnosis, or their side effects were drastically different.
+You are only trying to help, but keep in mind that many illnesses don't have a one-size-fits-all cure.
+While your mother's, friend's, cousin's husband could have been diagnosed with the same ailment as the person you are speaking with, it's very possible their symptoms weren't the same, they were on completely different medications before their diagnosis, or their side effects were drastically different.

 "It will be fine.
 Just don't think about it and pretend like it's not happening"